jolaf/nitlo/ReadMe.txt

 The options and control keys are printed at start.

+Open algorithm dicsussion, a year before (in Russian): http://forum.rpg.ru/index.php?showtopic=112184

-More information in Russian: http://jolaf.livejournal.com/553516.html
+More information (in Russian): http://jolaf.livejournal.com/553516.html